awsdocs/nice-dcv-user-guide/doc_source/using-connecting-linux.md

 **Note**
 By default, the connection is terminated after three unsuccessful login attempts\.
 To try again, restart the connection\.

-1. If you are prompted to verify the certificate on the server, confirm the fingerprint of the certificate with your NICE DCV administrator\.
+1. If you're prompted to verify the certificate on the server, confirm the fingerprint of the certificate with your NICE DCV administrator\.
 If the fingerprint is valid, choose **Trust & Connect**\.